DevSlem/unity-move-tool/README.md

 ## MoveToolEditor

 It's an editor for `MonoBehaviour`.
 It sets position handles for the fields that define `MoveToolAttribute`.
+Just define `MoveToolAttribute` for the field, then you'll be able to control position handle for the field.

 > Please note that if you want to use another editor at the same time, you must create a `MoveToolEditor` instance, then call both `MoveToolEditor.OnEnalbe()` and `MoveToolEditor.OnSceneGUI()`.
 > It's also okay to call `MoveToolEditor.SetMoveTool()` instead of `MoveToolEditor.OnSceneGUI()`.

 ### Example Code

+If you don't use another editor for `Another`, you don't need to create a `MoveToolEditor` editor.

 ```cs
 [CustomEditor(typeof(Another)), CanEditMultipleObjects]